 The breeding of the Glossy Ibis has been suspected at Smir heronry during the last five years but has never been confirmed.
 Displaying individuals were also seen at Oued Massa by Imad Cherkaoui and Abdelhak Elbanak on 24 April 2011.

 Rachid has also observed some nests of Eurasian Spoonbill (Platalea leucorodia) in the main marsh.
-This is the first time that the species has bred or attempted to bred (as it was difficult to see the result) inside the marshes.
+This is the first time that the species has bred or attempted to bread (as it was difficult to see the result) inside the marshes.
 Until now the species has only bred in the heronry.
 See photographs (6-8) of the Spoonbill chicks at the heronry after those of the Glossy Ibis.

 We think that this is another case of the benefits from the conservation done by our neighbours in the northern shore of the Strait of Gibraltar, another case was mentioned earlier about the White-headed Duck (Oxyura leucocephala).